-My artwork is about experience, both public and private, for both myself and the viewer/participant.
+My artwork is about experience, both public and private.
 My own experience of making the work is sometimes at the center of the piece, such as in some of my laborious, handmade works.
-In those pieces, part of the premise of the piece is its very handmade-ness, the process of making, the meaning of time versus labor, and the appearance of the artist’s hand in the work.
-Other times I begin with my work and then offer it outward by inviting the viewer to become a participant in the labor, to devote some of their own time to the project, to include their hand in the final piece.
+In those pieces, the process of making, the meaning of time versus labor, and the appearance of the artist’s hand in the work, take centre stage.
+Other times, I begin with my work and then offer it outward by inviting the viewer to become a participant in the labor, to devote some of their own time to the project, to include their hand in the final piece.
 Sometimes I step back once the piece has begun and almost obliterate my own presence so that the project can be carried along by the experiences of others.
 I become a catalyst between the idea and the viewer – the spark that sets the work in motion but then gets dissolved in the process.

 What this actually looks like varies.
 It has looked like a mile-long, handknit road stripe laid on a street in Dallas, TX.
 It has looked like a house museum for tourists and locals to interact on the western coast of Newfoundland.
 It has been hand-dyed, handspun yarn knit into hats by people of all ages and backgrounds, shared among each other and with homeless women and children in the Bronx.
 It was over five kilometers of handknitting installed by a highway in South Korea and a handmade fun house created in a university gallery in South Dakota.